 5. The child pays more attention not to speech, but to facial expressions.

-Every parent should know how to test hearing in children.
-In children of three years of age, hearing can be checked using ordinary speech.
-You should get up from the child at a distance of six meters.
-At the same time, the child should not look at the examiner, therefore it is better to put him sideways, covering the other ear with a hand or a turunda.
+Every parent should know how to test children's hearing.
+In three-year-old children, hearing can be tested using ordinary speech.
+You should stand at a six-meter distance from the child.
+The child should not look at the inspector, so it is better to stand him sideways, covering the other ear with his hand or turunda.

 You should start speaking words in a whisper.
-If the child does not understand what has been said, the examiner begins to come closer.
+If the child does not understand what was said, the examiner begins to come closer.
 In order to test the ability to hear high-contrast sounds, it is necessary to move away from the child at a distance of 15 meters.
-It is necessary to say the words clearly and loudly, the child must, at the same time, repeat them.
+The words must be spoken clearly and loudly, and the child must, at the same time, repeat them.

-It is important to understand that the degree of hearing loss is the higher, the smaller the distance at which the child cannot make out and repeat the words.
-If such a deviation is found, it is necessary to consult a doctor.
+It is important to understand that the degree of hearing loss is higher, the shorter the distance at which the child cannot understand and repeat words.
+If such a deviation is detected, you should consult a doctor.

-Checking on the machine
+Checking on the device

 4. Analysis of recording sound waves.